salt-extensions/salt-extension-copier/docs/topics/creation.md

 (creation-target)=
 # Creation

-With Copier, creating a Salt extension project structure is easy:
+With Copier, creating a Salt extension project is easy:

 ```bash
 copier copy --trust https://github.com/salt-extensions/salt-extension-copier my-awesome-new-saltext
 ```

-You are then asked a set of questions that will shape the final project structure.
+You are then prompted with questions to configure your project structure.
+These answers are saved in {path}`.copier-answers.yml` for future [updates](update-target).
-They will be remembered for future [updates](update-target) in {path}`.copier-answers.yml`.

 :::{important}

-Copier needs to be invoked with the `--trust` flag in order to enable custom Jinja extensions required for template rendering (and, when updating, migrations).
+Copier needs to be invoked with the `--trust` flag in order to enable custom Jinja extensions (always) and migrations (during updates).
-Effectively, this runs unsandboxed commands defined in the template on your host, so ensure you trust it!
+This effectively runs unsandboxed commands on your host, so ensure you trust the template source!

 * [Jinja extensions][jinja-exts]
 * [tasks and migrations][tasks-migrations]
 :::

 ## Important considerations

 ### Organization vs single
-You need to decide early whether you want to [submit your project](submitting-target) to the [`salt-extensions` GitHub organization](gh-org-ref) or host it in your [own repository](required-secrets-target).
-This is decided by the {question}`source_url` you provide.
+Decide early whether to [submit your project](submitting-target) to the [`salt-extensions` GitHub organization](gh-org-ref) or host it in your [own repository](required-secrets-target).
+This is determined by the `source_url` you provide.

 ### GitHub vs other Git host (non-org)
-When you opt for hosting the repository yourself, you also have the option of choosing your Git hosting provider.
-Mind that the [default workflows](workflows-target) only work on GitHub.
+If hosting the repository outside the organization, you can choose your provider freely.
+Note that the [default workflows](workflows-target) only work on GitHub though.

 (first-steps-target)=
 ## First steps

-Many operations in your Salt extension project require to be run inside an initialized Git repository and a Python virtual environment with your project installed.
-Some `pre-commit` hooks might also create important files.
+To finalize your project setup, ensure you initialize the Git repository and Python virtual environment and install and run the `pre-commit` hooks.

-The following steps are therefore necessary to finish your project generation:

 ### Initialize the repository
 ```bash